loxilb-io/loxilbdocs/docs/kube-loxilb.md

 ## How to deploy kube-loxilb ?

-1. Make sure loxilb docker is downloaded and installed properly in a node external to your cluster.
+* If you have chosen external-mode, please make sure loxilb docker is downloaded and installed properly in a node external to your cluster.
 One can follow guides [here](https://loxilb-io.github.io/loxilbdocs/run/) or refer to various other [documentation](https://loxilb-io.github.io/loxilbdocs/#how-to-guides) .
 It is important to have network connectivity from this node to the master nodes of k8s cluster (where kube-loxilb will eventually run) as seen in the above figure.
+(This step can be skipped if running in-cluster mode)

-2. Download the kube-loxilb config yaml :
+* Download the kube-loxilb config yaml :

 ```
 wget https://github.com/loxilb-io/kube-loxilb/raw/main/manifest/ext-cluster/kube-loxilb.yaml
 ```

-3. Modify arguments as per user's needs :
+* Modify arguments as per user's needs :

 ```
         args: